systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 especially when the documentation was vague or just incomplete.
 For example, mocking SvelteKit-specific modules for testing was not obvious from
     the documentation.
-The solution I found was pieced together many examples of the `createRawSnippet`
+The solution I found was pieced together from Stack Overflow answers
+    and many examples of the `createRawSnippet`
-    function from various issues ([like this one]) and Stack Overflow answers.
+    function from various issues ([like this one]).
 And I'm sure the solution I implemented is not officially supported, so I expect
     it may break in future releases.
 Beyond the challenges of mocking components, it was disappointing that SvelteKit